tatsuhiro-t/wslay/doc/sphinx/tutorial.rst

 error occurs. *fd* is the file descriptor of the connection to the client.
 This function returns 0 if it succeeds, or returns 0.

-Let's look into this fucntion.
+Let's look into this function.
 First we perform HTTP handshake.
 It will be done with :c:func:`http_handshake` function.
 When it succeeds, we make the file descriptor of the connection non-block.
 You may set other socket options like ``TCP_NODELAY``.